Four Deputies: Minor Occultation (874–941 CE)

-Uthman al-Amri and his son Muhammad (874–917 CE)
+Uthman al-Amri and his son Muhammad (Year 874–917 CE)

 Abu Muhammad Uthman ibn Sa'id al-Asadi was a close associate of the tenth Imam, Ali al-Hadi.
 It is reported that he was eleven when he first served as an agent for this Imam.
-After the death of al-Hadi in 254 (868), his successor, al-Askari, appointed Uthman as a representative in 256 (869-70).
+After the death of al-Hadi in 254 (868), his successor, al-Askari, appointed Uthman as a representative in 256 (869–70).
 It also seems certain that Uthman became the closest associate of the eleventh Imam.
 Both al-Hadi and al-Askari are said to have praised Uthman as highly trustworthy.
 As a representative of the two Imams, Uthman disguised himself as a seller of cooking fat to avoid the Abbasid agents, hence his nickname al-Samman.
 It is reported that he collected religious donations, hid them in the containers of cooking fat, and delivered them to al-Askari.

 After the death of al-Askari in 260 (874), Uthman performed the funeral rites of the eleventh Imam, an honor for which he must have received the permission of al-Askari beforehand.
 It was during the funeral than Muhammad al-Mahdi is said to have made his only public appearance.
 As the closest associate of al-Askari, the local representatives and the Shia community largely recognized Uthman's claim to be the agent of the Hidden Imam.
 However, there were possibly doubts among the Shia about Uthman's authority to collect and distribute the religious donations.
 In his new capacity as the caretaker of the office of imamate, Uthman also received petitions and made available their responses, sometimes in writing.
 The date of his death is not certain, but it is believed that he did not survive al-Askari for long.
 Klemm holds that Uthman died in 880 CE.